20 Healthy Sleep Tips: Fall Asleep Fast!

 Watch ASMR videos: ASMR stands for ‘autonomous sensory meridian response’.
 Certain sounds (such as scratching, whispering, tapping) can trigger ASMR and millions of people are using it to relax.
 There are endless ASMR videos on YouTube!

-Eat sleep promoting foods: What you eat and drink before bed can make a big difference in regard to the quality of your sleep.
-You’ll want to avoid have a large meal right before bed and avoid caffeine or other stimulants in the afternoon and evening.
+Eat sleep promoting foods: What you eat and drink before bed can make a big difference in the quality of your sleep.
+You’ll want to avoid have a large meal right before bed.
+You should try to avoid caffeine or other stimulants in the afternoon and evening.
 Magnesium rich foods are great for sleep and I often take a magnesium supplement before bed.
 I also enjoy taking this herbal “Sleep Inner Beauty Powder” from The beauty chef on sleepless nights.

 Positive Affirmations: Our mind is incredibly powerful so try replacing your racing thoughts with calming positive affirmations.
 Remember to make the affirmations present tense and always keep them positive.
 You can say them to yourself or listen to them in an audio recording.

 Practice visualization exercises: While laying in bed, begin to visualize a scene or story that you find relaxing.
 An example could be walking along a warm, sandy beach with the wind blowing against your skin.
-Your attention will be so focused on the details of the scene that you will eventually forget about your worries!
+Your attention will be so focused on the details of the scene that you will eventually forget about your worries and fall asleep!

-Progressive muscle technique: If you’re laying in bed restless, you can also do a technique called ‘progressive muscle relaxation’ where you tense and then relax all the muscles in your body.
+Progressive muscle technique: If you’re laying in bed restless, you can do a technique called ‘progressive muscle relaxation’.
+This is where you tense and then relax all the muscles in your body.
 Focus on each muscle group in your body, tensing specific muscles for a few seconds and then slowly relaxing them.
 Breathe deeply as you do this.
 Start with your toes and work your way up your entire body, all the way to your forehead.